rm-hull/sudoku/README.md

 49151 grids dynamically sourced from http://school.maths.uwa.edu.au/~gordon/sudokumin.php,
 randomly displayed whenever the page is reloaded, alternatively, go to http://sudoku.destructuring-bind.org/grid/XXXX to load a specific grid.

+http://sudoku.destructuring-bind.org/grid/52 is reputed to be the hardest Sudoku in the world [http://www.telegraph.co.uk/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html]